-Of the central districts, parts of Tianhe and a few areas nearby are the best choice for expats wanting to live and work in the city and avoid commuting to the outlying suburbs.
+Of the central districts, parts of Tianhe and a few areas nearby are the best choice for expats wanting to live and work in the city and avoid commuting from the outlying suburbs.
 In addition to Western-style restaurants, there are a few international schools in the area.

 Tianhe District includes several subdivisions, including Zhujiang New Town, Liede and the Wushan area.
 Zhujiang New Town is a trendy cosmopolitan area with skyscraper office buildings, bars and restaurants, while Liede has a number of foreign businesses, restaurants and supermarkets specialising in imported goods – a favourite among foreigners.
 Students are drawn to the area of Wushan given its proximity to universities, and accommodation here is often friendly on a typical student budget.

 Suburbs in Guangzhou

 Expats looking for a quieter suburban lifestyle should look to outlying suburbs such as Panyu.
 Panyu is a sprawling development to the south of downtown Guangzhou which has been steadily attracting investment, especially from the technology industry.
-Various theme parks, a mountain, parks and lakes make this an attractive area for those with children.
+Various theme parks, a mountain and lakes make this an attractive area for those with children.